0x4447/0x4447-article-how-to-think-about-the-AWS-infrastructure/xx_Blueprints/01_CodeDeploy/00_GitHub to AWS/README.md

 ### Auto Scaling Group

+This is where you define how many EC2 Instances you would like to have with the exact same configuration.
+Based on for example a minimum number of servers, CPU load, Traffic in/out or based on waht the waht is seat to a specifci Load Balancer.
+This means that you can for example say, that you want a minimum o 2 EC2 Servers.
+This means that AWS will created 2 servers and apply the Launh Configurations that you have selected, and will alwasy keep a minimum of 2 EC2 Instances.

+The setup to create a Auto Scaling Group

 1. Go to the Auto Scaling Group section and make a new one
 1. Select the Launch Configuration